 - Amputated limbs

 Every day, people are injured or killed in motorcycle accidents.
-If this happens to you or a loved one, contact Slocumb Law Firm.
+If this happens to you or a loved one, contact the Mike Slocumb Law Firm.
 Our motorcycle accident lawyers fight to see that you get the compensation that is rightfully yours.

 Don’t delay: the initial consultation is free.
 And remember, you don’t pay us unless you win.
 Schedule an appointment today.